17000 W 10 Mile Rd

-When astigmatism occurs in conjunction with keratoconus, it adds an additional layer of complexity to vision correction.
+When astigmatism occurs in conjunction with keratoconus, it adds a layer of complexity to vision correction.
 The irregular shape of the cornea in keratoconus exacerbates the astigmatism, making it difficult to achieve clear and sharp vision.
-Traditional corrective measures, such as glasses or standard contact lenses, may not adequately address the unique needs of individuals with both keratoconus and astigmatism.

 In order to effectively manage the astigmatism associated with keratoconus, specialized contact lenses are often prescribed.
 These lenses are designed to conform to the irregular corneal shape, providing improved visual acuity and comfort.